Clinical Evidence

 Safety and acceptability

-CorteXR demonstrated high levels of safety in the study, with no serious adverse events reported.
+The study reported no serious adverse events.
 Patients and healthcare staff rated the system highly for usability, engagement, and satisfaction.

 Cognitive improvement

-Participants in the intervention group exhibited improvements in cognitive domains including attention, memory, and orientation.
-Existing material notes that patients with severe cognitive impairments showed the most pronounced gains.
+Participants in the intervention group showed improvements in cognitive domains including attention, memory, and orientation.
+The largest reported change was in the subgroup with severe cognitive impairment.

 Reduced hospital stays

 The published trial reported a reduced length of stay for patients receiving VR treatment compared with sham VR.
-This is an important service-capacity and patient-flow finding.
+This may be relevant to service-capacity and patient-flow discussions, subject to local evaluation.

 Complement to conventional therapy